Last Updated: 2/8/2018

-The Child Care Links Project Specialist offers assistance and guidance to prospective and current Child Care Providers in all aspects, pertaining to the licensing process.
+The Child Care Links Program Specialist offers guidance and assistance to prospective and current Child Care Providers in all aspects pertaining to the licensing process.

 Licensing Orientations are held throughout the State of California at a variety of sites, including Child Care Links, 6601 Owens Drive, Suite 100, Pleasanton CA 94588.
 Contact Community Care Licensing http://www.ccld.ca.gov for a schedule of upcoming Orientations.
 Also, visit the Child Care Links calendar for licensing orientations hosted at the Child Care Links Pleasanton location.